MarkJohnstoneGitHub/VBA-IDictionary/README.md

 ## Notes

-Support for keys of LongLong data type which is only availablue under VBA 7 using the DictionaryKeyVluePair.
+Support for keys of LongLong data type which is only availablue under VBA 7 using the DictionaryKeyValuePair.

 Untested on Mac and VBA 6.